hyper-egor/multi-image-test/README.md

 ### Extras
 Just for hello-world try's: to run manually just one module-a container from terminal in container we can do the following:
 <br/>
-<code>docker run -d -it -p:81:8081 --shm-size=2g --env username_admin_globalaccesslevel=admin --env username_admin_password=admin --name=aaa --link config-server --link solace 76e28ae5afa7
+<code>docker run -d -it -p:81:8081 --shm-size=2g --env username_admin_globalaccesslevel=admin --env username_admin_password=admin --name=aaa --link conf-server --link solace 76e28ae5afa7
 </code>
 <br/>
 in the example above <b>76e28ae5afa7</b> is the docker imange id which is available in the Docker desctop GUI after we run 'gradle docker' in corresponding module.